thebelin/rgb-demo/README.md

 ionic run android
 ```

+If you are looking for the particle.io angular service for authentication, variables, functions and events, it's in the [js source code](https://github.com/thebelin/rgb-demo/blob/master/www/js/services.js).

 If you are looking for RGB Hex Conversion tool for arduino, go to the [Arduino Source Code](https://github.com/thebelin/rgb-demo/blob/master/embedded/rgb-demo.ino).